 Special Tips for Traveling Families

-By Eileen Braun, Executive Director of the Angelman Syndrome Foundation and mother to a young lady with Angelman syndrome
+By Eileen Braun, Executive Director of the Angelman Syndrome Foundation and mother to a young lady with Angelman syndrome.

-(taken from previous article in Tips for Managing Holiday Stress, this needed to be its own article because it applies to more than just the holidays)
+(taken from the previous article in Tips for Managing Holiday Stress, this needed to be its own article because it applies to more than just the holidays)

 Medications and Medical Records

 Gather your child’s medications and a copy of his or her medical records.
 Make sure you have enough refills for the length of trip and a few days extra in case of inclement weather.
+TSA Cares blog – What to expect with flying with meds.
+You can also download the TSA Notification card.

 If you are traveling with medical equipment such as a wheelchair or oxygen make sure to visit the TSA’s web pages on medical devices and Assistive Devices and Mobility Aids.
 These pages will be very helpful in guiding you through security at your local airport.
 Call your departing and arriving airport to find out what guidelines they may have.
-Upon arrival some of your checked medical equipment may be offloaded at a special baggage claim.
+Upon arrival, some of your checked medical equipment may be offloaded at a special baggage claim.

 You may also need to contact your airline (by phone or web) to find out how they handle medical devices that are carried on board or checked in.